Skip to contents

 • Reproducibility challenges: Different model versions may yield different results

-🧬 The Scientific Parallel
+The Scientific Parallel

-Just as scientific papers are improved through multiple expert reviewers, cell annotations benefit from multiple AI “experts”:
+Just as scientific papers benefit from multiple expert reviewers, cell annotations can benefit from multiple AI models:

 Scientific Peer Review mLLMCelltype Consensus